I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

-Every venture off every entrepreneur struggles in the initial stages and developers and freelancers are no different.
+Every venture off every entrepreneur, freelancer, or blogger in the initial stages will have struggles.

-I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to be a freelancer and when I started doing freelancing.
+I am sharing my struggles as a freelancer when I wanted to quit my high paying job in an MNC to be a freelancer, and when I started freelancing.

-I was into my third job already before completing my 12 months of corporate India and had made a move from Visual Basic in the first job to Web and SEO in the second job to C++ in the third one.
+I was in my third job already before completing my 12 months of corporate India.
+I had made a move from Visual Basic in the first job to Web and SEO in the second job to C++ in the third one.

-Few months in my third Job and I was running out of reason to make a switch again and this is when I was determined of doing something of my own.
+A few months in my third job, and I was running out of reason to make a switch again.
+It is when I was determined to doing something of my own.

 1. Quitting Job

-The biggest struggle for any freelancer is to quit the job.
+The biggest struggle for any freelancer, primarily a developer, is to quit the job.

-Took me very long time before I could quit my job.
-When I was all set and ready to quit, I was given a big fat raise not because I resigned but because my employer moved me from being a contractor to an employee.
+It took me a very long time before I could quit my job.
+When I was all set and ready to quit, I was given a big fat raise not because I resigned, but because my employer moved me from being a contractor to an employee.

-Contractor means I worked in Lexmark but was on Payroll of RS Software.
-Lexmark decided to make me an employee of Lexmark and it meant I almost doubled my salary which made it really tough for me to quit.
+The contractor means I worked in Lexmark but was on Payroll of RS Software.
+Lexmark decided to make me an employee of Lexmark.
+It meant I almost doubled my salary, which made it tough for me to quit.

-I decided to continue because I didn’t want to sound like a foolish who quits his job when his salary is almost doubled.
+I decided to continue because I didn’t want to sound foolish, who quits the job when the salary almost doubled amid the financial crisis.

-As I was decided to continue, things become really tough to be a freelancer because it raised the bar of my income level that I need to achieve as a freelancer.
+As I decided to continue, things become tough to be a freelancer because it raised the bar of my income level that I need to achieve as a freelancer.

 2. Choice of Technology

-The last technology was in C# and it was really fun working in C# but this love and fun were the first struggles of my freelancing steps.
+The last technology was in C#, and it was enjoyable working in C#.
+However, the love and fun were the first struggles of my freelancing steps.

-- Should I freelance in C++ where I have maximum experience of 2 years and I loved C++ when in college as well?
+- Should I freelance in C++, where I have maximum experience of 2 years?
+I also loved C++ when in college as well?

-- Should I continue freelancing in C# where I have more recent experience?
-Should I continue doing the job for some more time to get more exposure to C# if I want to be moving with C#?
+- Should I continue freelancing in C#, where I have more recent experience?
+Should I keep doing the job for some more time to get more exposure to C# if I want to be moving with C#?

-- Should I opt for a new technology like ASP.NET or Java which are more in demand on the web?
-Java being a more obvious choice for a C++ programmer.
+- Will opting for a new technology like ASP.NET or Java, which is more in demand on the web, be beneficial?
+Java is a more obvious choice for a C++ programmer.

-When I became a freelancer, I hired a company in Mumbai who can create me a clone of RentACoder.com and I called it GlobalDevelopers.net.
+When I became a freelancer, I hired a company in Mumbai who can create a clone of RentACoder.com, and I called it GlobalDevelopers.net.

-The company handed over to me a complete shit of code for $600 and they took ages to make any changes needed.
+The company handed over to me a complete shit of code for $600.
+Moreover, it took ages to make any changes needed.
 Instead of telling them to make changes, I started doing it and found their shitty code.
 It was my first hand in PHP.

 3. The First Client

-Once you have so many technical expertise, finding your first client is almost impossible.
-No one can be an expert in C, C++, Win32, MFC, Java, and can get clients in in PHP.
+Once you have so much technical expertise, finding your first client is almost impossible.
+No one can be an expert in C, C++, Win32, MFC, Java, and can get clients in PHP.

-So you have to make a choice and this is a struggle for a new freelancer who is just starting out.
-An expert who can handle client’s requirement for a website without any prior experience is tough.
+So you have to make a choice.
+It is a struggle for a new freelancer who is just starting.
+An expert who can handle a client’s requirement for a website without any prior experience is tough.

-So I had to make a choice that I thought is good and will have enough clients but in the back of my mind, I knew any one of the programming languages that I chose will be a good choice.
+I had to make a choice that I thought is good and will have enough clients.
+In the back of my mind, I knew any one of the programming languages that I chose would be the right choice.

 I was moving towards PHP due to the website that I was working on but had some experience doing C++ homework help kind of projects in RentACoder.com.

-But after a lot of struggle, I had my first client in PHP and it was because I could show my client a sample of my own websites.
+But after a lot of struggle, I had my first client in PHP, and it was because I could show my client a sample of my websites.

-I still remember my first client actually rejected my proposal because I did not have the expertise on what he exactly wanted but saw my sample as promising.
-He informed me that if the person he selected couldn’t get things done as he wants, he will hire me and voila, the other person wasn’t able to deliver what client needed and this is how I got my first client.
+I still remember my first client rejected my proposal because I did not have the expertise on what he exactly wanted but saw my sample as promising.
+He informed me that if the person he selected couldn’t get things done as needed, he will hire me.
+In a few days, voila, the other person wasn’t able to deliver what the client required, and this is how I got my first client.

 4. The Marketplaces

-If you don’t have your first client, you know freelancing is not working for you and you can make a move in the direction of getting clients but once you have your first client, the struggle is to be able to find a continuous source of clients on a regular basis.
+If you don’t have your first client, you know freelancing is not working for you.
+You can make a move in the direction of getting clients.
+Once you have your first client, the freelancer’s struggle moves on to find a continuous source of clients regularly.

 Your first client’s feedback may not be enough for you to convince the second client that you are an awesome developer.
 So should you be trying other freelancing sites?